swkeever/skies.dev/src/content/course-advice.md

 - [CSE484 Computer Security](https://courses.cs.washington.edu/courses/cse451/): 3 reasonably sized labs that you can work on in groups of 3.
 No midterm/final.
 Easy final project.
 Possibly the lightest workload of all the CSE classes.
 - [CSE341 Programming Languages](https://courses.cs.washington.edu/courses/cse451/): This course might feel harder if you're newer to CS or don't have much exposure to languages outside of Java.
 Otherwise, it's often considered one of the easiest CSE courses.
 - [CSE473 Artificial Intelligence](https://courses.cs.washington.edu/courses/cse473/): The bulk of the work is 4 labs where you implement AI's for Pacman.
 This course is often considered one of the easier courses.

-## Contributing

-I'm open to improving this document, so feel free to make a pull request if you have anything you want to add or say.